Introduction: Citric Acid Gets a Shaker

 It was during our first winter in Minnesota that citric acid earned it's place in a shaker on our shelves.
 The acid boost is good for immunity and digestive health.
 For me, a sore throat is always the first sign I'm getting sick and usually the virus moves from throat to the lungs.

-In the past I've gargled salt and even added Dr. Bragg's ACV to tea.
+In the past I've gargled salt and even added ACV (link to bulk) to tea.
 These steps helped but I was always looking for a more consistent way of comfortably making my throat less tolerable to bacteria.
 Adding just a couple shakes of citric acid to tea makes it taste a bit more sour but that's an easy taste to acquire.

 Citric acid is also great for cleaning and I'll show you a couple examples from our kitchen.